What is Pronation? What is Supination?

 - Inward angle between 1˚ and 7˚: the foot is considered to be neutral.
 Most runners are in this category.

-- Angle between -3˚ and 0˚ outward: there is a hint of supination.
+- Outward angle between -3˚ and 0˚ outward: there is a hint of supination.

-- Outward angle greater of more than -3˚: the foot is highly supinated.
+- Outward angle greater than -3˚: the foot is highly supinated.

 The degree of pronation will also vary during the course of your run and will tend to increase as fatigue causes your arches to sag and your ankles to flex further.

-So even if it’s useful to know your what kind of stride you have it’s still not a good idea to try to pin a specific degree of pronation on it.
+So even if it’s useful to know what kind of stride you have, it’s still not a good idea to try to pin a specific degree of pronation on it.

 How to Know If You’re Pronator, Neutral or Supinator